 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Also Molly since its unclear if she's truly sociopathic or innocent.
+Granted, she really didn't seem to know what was going on and may have snapped a bit.

 Critical Dissonance: Despite the praise by fans and a reasonably faithful English dub (even labeled as such by well-known dub hater Dogasu), the movie sits at a dismal 22% on Rotten Tomatoes.
 This may have been due to the bad taste the dub of Pokémon: The First Movie left in people's mouths, and also possibly due to the dub itself being grating to parents' ears.